-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Auburn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Auburn is a decidedly white-collar city, with fully 86.96% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Auburn is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Auburn who work in office and administrative support (13.52%), sales jobs (12.73%), and management occupations (11.43%).
+There are especially a lot of people living in Auburn who work in office and administrative support (13.31%), sales jobs (12.75%), and management occupations (11.21%).

 The per capita income in Auburn in 2010 was $36,613, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $146,452 for a family of four.
 However, Auburn contains both very wealthy and poor people as well.

 Auburn is a somewhat ethnically-diverse city.
 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburn residents report their race to be White, followed by Asian.
 Important ancestries of people in Auburn include Irish, English, Italian, and French .

 The most common language spoken in Auburn is English.
 Other important languages spoken here include Spanish and German/Yiddish.